 Mix, Not Match

 Don’t worry if you don’t have glassware or silver for 12.
-Mixing your stemware, plates, and other dinnerware creates texture and interest and can actually be party decor in itself.
-For a festive wine and cheese party, tie satin ribbons or cloth napkins around the wine necks and serve cheeses and crackers on slate tiles.
-(Just make sure to clean the tiles first.)
-Done!Continue to 9 of 10 below.
+Mixing your stemware, plates, and other dinnerware creates texture and interest and can be party decor in itself.
+For a festive wine and cheese party, tie satin ribbons or cloth napkins around the wine necks and serve cheeses and crackers on slate tiles—just make sure to clean the tiles first.

 If tons of color is not your thing, go with a one-color decor scheme.
-White is one of the simplest color schemes to pull off and one of the cheapest!
+White is one of the simplest color schemes to pull off and one of the cheapest.
 If you need to impress your boss, it may be less expensive to rent linens than to buy them, but don’t forget to check fabric stores.
 Burlap or muslin is very inexpensive and can make wonderful party decor, no sewing skills required.
-Most fabrics look fine frayed around the edges and work well for napkins, tablecloths, and table runners.Continue to 10 of 10 below.
+Most fabrics look fine frayed around the edges and work well for napkins, tablecloths, and table runners.Continue to 9 of 9 below.

 Go Au Natural

 The beauty of this decor is that there isn't any!
 It's easy and super inexpensive to go with a natural look for your party, yet it's also a very chic look.
 This simple tabletop completes the party decor with wooden serving dishes, simple foods, and an inexpensive flower bouquet.
-If you aren't a city dweller, wildflowers make a wonderful (and free) addition to any party decor.
+If you aren't a city dweller, wildflowers make a wonderful (and free) addition to any party decor, especially for a farmers market theme.

-Remember: The most important element of your party is all-natural fun.
-If you are having a good time, your guests will,... too.
+The most important element of your party is all-natural fun.
+If you are having a good time, your guests will, too.
 The best thing you can do at a party is to concentrate on your guests and make them feel welcome.
-If you do that, they’ll never notice your decorations… or lack thereof.
+If you do that, they’ll never notice your decorations or lack thereof.